Skip to main content

 Open

 VA concurred with this recommendation.
-In April 2024, VA stated that it had completed an early draft of the Options Development and Evaluation plan that includes the core strategy required to develop and evaluate new options that includes goals, objectives, interim milestones, metrics, and timelines for each step of the project.
-It anticipated completion of the plan by June 2024 and full implementation of the plan by June 2026.
+As of October 2024, VA stated that it had completed the Options Development and Evaluation plan that includes the core strategy required to develop and evaluate new options that includes goals, objectives, interim milestones, metrics, and timelines for each step of the project.
+This plan includes a policy and law review to guide development of new options for incorporating a mechanism in the new electronic health record to allow VA providers to record unwanted sexual behavior care at medical centers and community-based outpatient clinics while limiting sharing that information to the greatest extent feasible.
+As of May 2025, the project team expects to complete full implementation of the plan by June 2026.
 To fully implement GAO's recommendation, VA needs to develop and evaluate options and determine the best approach for incorporating a mechanism in its new electronic health record whereby VA providers can record unwanted sexual behavior care at medical centers and community-based outpatient clinics while limiting sharing that information.

 Department of Defense The Secretary of Defense should ensure that the Director of the Defense Health Agency issues guidance that specifies how information about behavioral health care related to experiences with unwanted sexual behavior should be consistently documented in the electronic health record.
 (Recommendation 7)